Welcome to another round of Reader Mail: Earn More Edition!

 This myth is convenient: Problem, solution.
 Villain, hero.
 Life will be great as soon as we find Superman / Sherlock Holmes / the winning lottery ticket.

-Thanks to this myth, we say things like “I need to get a scholarship for college,” when in reality we need to get 10 scholarships, each worth $2,000.
+Thanks to this myth, we say things like “I need to invest in the Next Hot Stock,” when in reality we need to invest in 500+ stocks, the majority of which grow profits and shoot out dividends.

-Funding my location independent life is a bit like finding college scholarships: I cobble together income from a variety of sources.
+Funding my location independent life is a bit like finding college scholarships: I enjoy multiple streams of income.

 One client pays me to edit their weekly newsletter.
 Another client pays me to write two articles per week.
 There’s even a print magazine that asks me to write one story per year, during the holiday season when they need all hands on deck.
 It adds $600 to my pocket each December — enough for a plane ticket to somewhere warm.